USBGuard/usbguard/doc/usbguard.1.md

 **reject-device** [*OPTIONS*] <*id*>

-Deauthorize and remove a device indentified by the device *id*.
+Deauthorize and remove a device identified by the device *id*.

 Available options: